 Introduction

 Ecosystem functions (e.g., energy flows and material cycling) and community stability depend on the trophic relationships that link species within a community (Harvey et al., 2017).
-Despite the importance of food webs for understanding ecosystem structure and dynamics, recognized over the last 80 years (Lindeman, 1942), we still face major challenges to develop accurate descriptions of natural food webs.
-The lack of trophic interactions data across most locations and taxa (Poisot et al., 2021) lies at the core of the fundamental technical and practical challenges in food web ecology.
-Observing interactions is more challenging than observing species because two individuals need to be simultaneously detected while interacting (Jordano, 2016).
-Not only is detection more difficult than for species, the number of possible interactions to detect in food webs increases quadratically with the number of species resulting in extremely large sets of potential interactions.
-Therefore, observing all possible interactions among species within a food web is very difficult even in species-poor ecosystems, which calls for a systematic approach to predict interactions even when data from some regions are sparse or non-existent.
+Despite the importance of food webs for understanding ecosystem structure and dynamics, recognized over the last 80 years (Lindeman, 1942), we still face major challenges in developping accurate descriptions of natural food webs.
+One major obstacle is the lack of trophic interaction data across most locations and taxa (Poisot et al., 2021).
+The difficulty is that, to detect an interaction, you must first observe individuals of both species simultaneously, and then observe an interaction between the species (Jordano, 2016).
+This means that trophic interactions are substantially more difficult to observe than species, which is in itself a biodiversity shortfall.
+Adding to the detection issues, the number of possible interactions within food webs increases quadratically with the number of species resulting in extremely large sets of potential interactions in realistic communitites.
+Observing all possible interactions among species within a food web is very difficult even in species-poor ecosystems, so a systematic approach for predicting interactions with available data is essential.

-One main approach to identify feasible interactions based on food web theory is to use the matching between the functional traits of predators and those of their prey(Strydom et al., 2021) (e.g., smaller predators eat smaller prey; Bartomeus et al., 2016).
+In response to this need, models have been developed that predict interactions based on food web theory (Strydom et al., 2021).
+These models identify feasible interactions based on some combination of the traits of predators, the traits of prey, and the ‘match’ of traits between predator and prey (e.g., smaller predators eat smaller prey; Bartomeus et al., 2016).
 Such trait-based models have been used to predict food webs for freshwater streams (Pomeranz et al., 2019), marine fishes (Albouy et al., 2014), terrestrial systems comprising vertebrate (Caron et al., 2022; Fricke et al., 2022) and invertebrate species (Laigle et al., 2018), among others.
-Phylogenetic relationships are also informative since they can serve as proxy for trait relationships, and because interactions and species role (i.e., species positions in the food web) tend to be evolutionary conserved (Gómez et al., 2010; Stouffer et al., 2012).
+Phylogenetic relationships are also informative since they can serve as proxy for trait relationships, and because interactions and species’ roles (i.e., species’ positions in the food web) tend to be evolutionary conserved (Gómez et al., 2010; Stouffer et al., 2012).

-It is, however, still unclear how well predictive models of pairwise trophic interactions can transfer knowledge across different regions.
-If trait-matching rules determining interactions are general, then i) we should observe the same traits-interaction relationships across regions and ii) a model trained in a location should be transferable to anotherone .
-Strydom et al. (2022) provided an illustration of model transferability, in which the authors use a mammal phylogeny to map latent traits extracted from the European mammalian food web to predict its Canadian counterpart and were able to recover 90% of known trophic interactions among Canadian mammals without any prior information on the food web.
-Europe and Canada share similar bioclimatic conditions and, despite the few species common to both regions, more than half of Canadian mammals have congeneric species in Europe.
-Thus, this demonstration of model transferability raises the question of how trait-based inferences of trophic interactions would transfer to more contrasting environments?
-Transferability should depend on the similarity of the environment and species composition of the respective food webs (Gravel et al., 2016).
-(Gravel et al., 2016)
+While trait-based models have been shown to predict food webs for a given ecosystem, a more challenging, yet largely untested, proposition is whether trait-based models fit on one ecosystem could predict the food web of another.
+If trait-matching rules determining interactions are general, then i) we should observe the same trait-interaction relationships across regions and ii) a model trained in one location should be transferable.
+Also, given the strong data deficiency, many ecosystems may require extrapolation from other ecosystems.
+Initial results suggest that this is possible in the case of terrestrial mammals.
+Strydom et al. (2022) used a mammal phylogeny to map latent traits extracted from a European mammalian food web to predict its Canadian counterpart and were able to recover 90% of known trophic interactions among Canadian mammals without any prior information on the food web.
+This demonstrates the potential for transferability between vast regions, where trait-interaction relationships are expected to be general, with relatively similar bioclimatic conditions and somewhat related species (more than half of Canadian mammals have congeneric species in Europe).
+Given transferability should depend on the similarity of the environment and species composition of the respective food webs (Gravel et al., 2016), this raises the question of how well trait-based models could extrapolate to more contrasting environments.